 Malema proposed Swahili as the ideal language for a united Africa considering it is the most widely spoken indigenous language.
 But Swahili only has some 140 million speakers, which is less than 15 percent of the 1.2 billion population of the continent.

-An adoption of such language, if at all accepted by speakers of the other 2000 African languages, would require an extraordinary amount of effort, especially funding.
+The adoption of such language, if at all accepted by speakers of the other 2,000 African languages, would require an extraordinary amount of effort, especially funding.

 China and India are often referenced as good replicas for Africa in this regard, but both countries owe their success to shared ancestral language among their people.
 Whereas, imposing an alien language on a group, is an attempt to erase their identity.
 If Malema wants Africans to reject English and French because they demean their identities, then he should not be guilty of the same.

 3. What’s an Ideal Administrative System?

-Most advocates of a United States of Africa often propose a unitary system with one parliament and President.
+Most advocates of a United States of Africa often propose a unitary system with one parliament and president.
 Others believe either federalism or confederalism would work better to preserve the autonomy of the numerous ethnic groups.
-Either way, the geopolitical structure of the continent would defy any of these unification.
+Either way, the geopolitical structure of the continent would allow for such unification.

-The African society is too complex to work under a unitary system.
+African society is too complex to work under a unitary system.
 There are preferred modes of administration peculiar to each tribe and country.
-It makes no sense to suggest they all adopt a unilateral administrative pattern different from what they have know for thousands of years.
+It makes no sense to suggest they all adopt a unilateral administrative pattern different from what they have known for thousands of years.

 A unitary system is only ideal for a small geographical area with common values.
-Africa on the other hand covers a staggering 11.7 million square miles – almost three times the size of Europe – and it is deeply pluralized.
+Africa, on the other hand, covers a staggering 11.7 million square miles—almost three times the size of Europe—and it is deeply pluralized.
 Equally, neither federalism nor confederalism would likely work.
-Both systems has horribly failed in many African countries and blocs.
+Both systems have horribly failed in many African countries and blocs.
 Nigeria and the African Union (AU) are good examples.